Internet Speed Requirements for Video Streaming

 Technically speaking streaming video, or also known as streaming media, is content sent in compressed form over the Internet and displayed by the viewer in real time.
 If you use streaming video you don’t have to wait to download a file to play it.
 Instead of waiting for the complete media file to download, the media is sent in a continuous stream of data and is played as it arrives.
 Streaming video is usually sent from prerecorded video files, but can be distributed as part of a live broadcast “feed.”
 In a live broadcast, the video signal is converted into a compressed digital signal and transmitted from a special Web server that is able to do multicast, sending the same media file to multiple users at the same time.

 For a good display of your (live) streaming video to work you need a streaming media player.
 A media player is a special program that is installed on your computer, laptop, network media tank or gaming console, which uncompresses and sends video data to the display (monitor or tv screen) and the audio data to your speakers.
 The media player can be either part of a browser or downloaded as a unique software tool.
-Some examples of streaming video media players are : Windows Media Player, Quicktime, Youtube, Vimeo, Popcornhour, HDX, Netflix, Hulu, Vudu etc. It’s always best to make sure you have the latest version of your media player.
+Some examples of streaming video media players and/or streaming video services are : Windows Media Player, Chromecast, Quicktime, Youtube, Vimeo, Popcornhour, HDX, Netflix, Hulu, Vudu, etc. It’s always best to make sure you have the latest version of your media player.
 So upgrade your browser and software whenever possible.

 Requirements Video Streaming